Sustainable Graceful Aging

 Aging is a gift of God.
 It is where the faithfulness of God has been displayed mysteriously and wonderfully.
 Through the years, wisdom and knowledge has been added to life, evaluated experience and enlargement of territorial connections have all become life's wealth and abundance by which young people have not acquired in their younger years.

 Across the miles, many are experiencing the same, only differs from the way they handle and anticipate it.
 There are those who welcome aging naturally and joyfully and cherish the moment.
 Others may be bitter and sorrow.
 There are people who worry too much and failed to plan ahead.
 But there those who are wise, smart, realistic, excited, prepared, hopeful and joyful.
 Who are these people?
 Are you one of them?

 I guess, there is no greater thing in this world than to be at peace and serene no matter what are the circumstances that we are going through.
-It is not the stress, nor pressure of life nor fear the things that should speed up our aging but only the natural phenomenon that one has to go through as his life progresses.
+It is not the stress, nor pressure of life nor fear, the things that should speed up our aging but only the natural phenomenon that one has to go through as his life progresses.
 It begins in our mind, that one should be totally free from the bondage of greediness, worldliness, selfishness, unforgiveness and unhappiness.
 These are negative feelings and emotions that tear down anybody uncontrollably.
 We should not dwell on these things.
 They will steal the joy in our hearts and will advance our aging process.
 If you haven’t tried surrendering your life to Almighty God, you can try in the moment of your solicitude.
 Our inner peace and joy will naturally speak for us.
-It will make us a fountain of youth that enriches anyone who comes near us.
+It will create us a fountain of youth that enriches anyone who comes near us.